 My secret weapon?
 Keeping track of my key priorities and reminding myself of what I’m supposed to be focusing on every. single. day.
 Wanna know how?
 Good, because that’s why were here today…

-My system starts with my favorite project management tool, The Roadmap.
-This is a free, easy to use Google Sheet that keeps track of all the major moving parts of any project I’m working on.
+My system starts with my favorite planning tool, The Roadmap planning tool.
+This is a super affordable, easy to use Google Sheet that keeps track of all the major moving parts of any project I’m working on.
 From my business, to my personal life, this tool covers it all.
-Luckily for all of you, it’s free and you can download it here.
+Luckily for all of you, it’s super affordable and you can download it here.